obgr/StatusCodes/README.md

 # StatusCodes
-Status Codes and related files for use with example Splunk, software
+Status Codes and related files for use with example Splunk Graphs.